 Australia’s financial services players also need to be moving quickly – and partnering – in blockchain as well.

-Stimulating local innovation in financial services
+Stimulating local innovation

 There are good signs that our financial services industry is priming itself for a quick response to the fintech threat.
 There’s a positive trend in large organisations, including in Australia, towards innovation, including a greater tolerance of failure.